jeremylt/LFAToolkit.jl/docs/src/examples/advection.md

 ### LFAToolkit code

-The advection operator is a classical test case to see dipersion spectrum inside LFAToolkit.
+The advection operator is a classical test case to see dispersion spectrum inside LFAToolkit.